Summary: in this tutorial, you’ll learn about Python a type conversion in Python.

 input()

-function to get an input string from users. - Use type conversion function such as
+function to get an input string from users. - Use type conversion functions such as

 to convert a value from one type to another. - Use the